Do you want to get great reviews from your Airbnb guests? Do you aspire to be a Superhost?

 After your guests check in

 Within a couple of hours, send them a welcome message and ask if there’s anything you can do to make their stay better.
 Ask if they have any questions.
-Remind them of where they can find your Airbnb manual/guidebook.
+Remind them of where they can find your Airbnb manual/guidebook, tooth paste, extra toilet paper or whatever it else you are providing for them.

 During their stay